-Master PIP sub elements partnership addresses
+Master PIP sub elements partnership addresses •

 B-1 Code Compliance No

 B-2 Reach Code Support No

 B-3 Guiding Document Support No

 B-4 Financing for the Community No

-B-5 Peer to Peer Support Yes
+1 B-5 Peer to Peer Support Yes

 The 3 non-profit organizations will combine their respective membership bases and communication and networking infrastructure to bring broad peer networks for sharing information, lessons learned, best practices, models and tools.
-They will also coordinate their respective resource libraries and databases and compile comprehensive web-based resources related to best practices, tools and techniques that will be accessible by all cities and counties and other local governments statewide.
+They will also coordinate their respective resource libraries and databases and compile comprehensive web-based resources related to best practices, tools and techniques that will be accessible by all cities and counties statewide.

 ICLEI will focus on providing local governments' tools and resources needed to develop their GHG inventories, climate action plans and implement reduction measures.
-ICLEI will offer trainings for LGPs that explain the methodology for computing the GHG impacts of their Government Facilities energy projects. and using that information to make real reductions in energy output..
+ICLEI will offer trainings for LGPs that explain the methodology for computing the GHG impacts of their Government Facilities energy projects. and using that information to make real reductions in energy output.
 ICLEI will also provide information about its GHG Inventory and Climate Action Planning Tools, and how these could be used to more effectively communicate the energy and GHG benefits of their Government Facilities energy portfolio to decision-makers that need to approve the capital expenditures.
 In addition, ICLEI will train participants on how to update inventories and develop and update Climate Action Plans (CAPs) that include GHG reduction strategies that reflect best environmental responsibility policies, plans, programs and practices.

 The LGC will utilize its networks and relationships with local elected officials and staff to provide a number of educational forums venues highlighting resources, models and peer learning opportunities related to California's energy and climate policies and programs.
-The forums venues will include: ongoing annual Statewide Energy Efficiency Best Practices Forums (attracting over 150-200 local government participants) webinars (drawing 50-150 participants), workshops and regional local government partner networking meetings (drawing 30-100 participants).
+The venues will include: ongoing annual Statewide Energy Efficiency Best Practices Forums (attracting over 150-200 local government participants) webinars (drawing 50-150 participants), workshops and regional local government partner networking meetings (drawing 30-100 participants).
 These forums help nourish peer networking and sharing of best practices among LGs that are implementing similar types of energy efficiency programs.
 Information about financing strategies and options will be included.

-The ILG will then-recognize the achievements of LG Beacon Award program participants as they progress along the achievement scale.
-ILG will leverage its extensive network with California local government's cities and counties as the non-profit research affiliate of the League of California Cities and the California State Association of Counties to reach all city and county officials with through its California Climate Action Network (CCAN) program. sustainability and climate change programs.
-Through CCAN, ILG Building upon the solid foundation established during the 2010-2012 program cycle, ILG will continue to expand will ereate and manage an its awards and recognition program (the Beacon Award: Local Leadership toward Solving Climate Change) for local governments that achieve specified levels of energy savings, efficiency and GHG reductions and sustainability policies and programs.
+The ILG will then recognize the achievements of LG Beacon Award program participants as they progress along the achievement scale.
+ILG will leverage its extensive network with California cities and counties as the non-profit research affiliate of the League of California Cities and the California State Association of Counties to reach all city and county officials through its sustainability and climate change programs.
+Building upon the solid foundation established during the 2010-2012 program cycle, ILG will continue to expand and manage its awards and recognition program (the Beacon Award: Local Leadership toward Solving Climate Change) for local governments that achieve specified levels of energy savings, GHG reductions and sustainability policies and programs.

-The Coordinator and the three organizations will continue to work closely together to in support of leverage their individual scopes of work, and toward the State goal of implementing the Strategic Plan.
+The Coordinator and the three organizations will continue to work closely together to leverage their individual scopes of work, and toward the State goal of implementing the Strategic Plan.